ant-design/ant-design/components/timeline/index.en-US.md

 <code src="./demo/label.tsx">Label</code>
 <code src="./demo/wireframe.tsx" debug>Wireframe</code>

-<Alert message="After version 5.2.0, we provide a simpler usage &ltTimeline items={[...]} /&gt;  with better performance and potential of writing simpler code style in your applications.
+<Alert message="After version 5.2.0, we provide a simpler usage &lt;Timeline items={[...]} /&gt; with better performance and potential of writing simpler code style in your applications.
 Meanwhile, we deprecated the old usage in browser console, we will remove it in antd 6.0."></Alert>

 ```jsx
 // works when >=5.2.0, recommended ✅